-Audit risk Assurance procedure Results and conclusions Code) makes changes to the structure of the Comprehensive Income and Expenditure Statement (CIES) and the Movement in Reserves Statement (MIRS).
+Audit risk Results and conclusions Assurance procedure (the Code) makes changes to Review of prior year across correctly. the structure of the comparatives and Comprehensive Income and restatements.
+Expenditure Statement (CIES) and the Movement in Reserves Statement (MIRS).
 This will require the restatement of prior year comparatives and presents a risk of misstatement in the financial statements.
-Review of prior year comparatives and restatements. been mapped across correctly 4 New expenditure and funding analysis Detailed testing of expenditure and funding analysis.
-Our audit procedures did not identify any errors within the The Code sets out a new requirement for an expenditure and funding analysis.
-This will provide a reconciliation of the Review of prior year comparatives and restatements.
-Review of consistency Expenditure Funding Analysis statement and all information was consistent with information contained elsewhere within the annual statutory adjustments between Scotland Excel's financial performance on a funding basis and the surplus or deficit on the provision of services in the CIES.
+4 New expenditure and funding Detailed testing of expenditure Our audit procedures did not analysis and funding analysis. identify any errors within the Expenditure Funding Analysis Review of prior year The Code sets out a new statement and all information was requirement for an expenditure comparatives and consistent with information and funding analysis.
+This will restatements. contained elsewhere within the provide a reconciliation of the Review of consistency annual accounts. statutory adjustments between between expenditure and Clydeplan financial funding analysis and performance on a funding basis information contained and the surplus or deficit on the elsewhere within the annual provision of services in the accounts.
+CIES.
 This presents an increased risk of misstatement as the analysis may not be in line with the requirements of the Code.
-There is also in increased risk of inconsistencies between the analysis and the financial statements. between expenditure and funding analysis and information contained elsewhere within the annual accounts. accounts.
-5 Changes to governance disclosures Review of governance statement content.
-Our audit procedures did not identify any errors with the The Code makes changes to the requirements of the governance statement.
+There is also in increased risk of inconsistencies between the analysis and the financial statements.
+Changes to governance Review of governance Our audit procedures did not disclosures statement content. identify any errors with the governance statement and all The Code makes changes to Testing of governance disclosures required had been the requirements of the disclosures. included. governance statement.
 This will require additional information to be disclosed to ensure all requirements of the Code are met.
 This presents a risk that the governance disclosures may not be complete.
-Testing of governance disclosures. governance statement and all disclosures required had beer included.
+Risks identified from the auditor's wider responsibility under the Code of Audit Practice Proposed changes to Review of Clydeplan The Scottish Government's Scottish planning system operational reports presented consultation document was to the Joint Committee.